filecoin-project/venus/README.md

 ## Venus architecture

-With ideas like security, ease of use and distributed mining pool in mind, deployment of a mining operation using Venus is quite different from one using [Lotus](https://github.com/filecoin-project/lotus).
+With key features like security, ease of use and distributed storage pool, the deployment of a node using Venus is quite different from the one using [Lotus](https://github.com/filecoin-project/lotus).
 Details of mining architecture can be found [here](https://venus.filecoin.io/guide/#how-venus-works).

 ## Related modules